Federico Ochando: Deputy and Governor

 In 1879, he was elected as Deputy of Casas-Ibáñez with 66% of the vote.
 In 1881, he was elected as deputy in the same district with 69% of the vote, performing better than his first election.
 Ochando would be one of the most notable personalities from the town of Casas-Ibáñez, who was also a leader of the Liberal Party during his political career.
 In 1886, he would serve as Deputy of Alcaraz, a town in the same province as Casas-Ibáñez.
 He was elected in the district with 100% of the vote.
 He was elected for the third time as Deputy of Casas-Ibáñez in 1891, but there was no record for his vote percentage.
 In 1893, he was elected for the second time as Deputy of Alcaraz, again with 100% of the vote.
 However, prior to taking his seat as deputy, he was appointed as the 110th Governor-General of the Philippines, replacing Eulogio Despujol y Dusay on 1 March 1893.
 The dismissal of Despujol was attributed to the new liberal government, with Práxedes Mateo Sagasta as Prime Minister of Spain.
 One of the notable acts of Ochando was the change of José Rizal's guard.
 On 16 May 1893, Ricardo Carnicero was replaced by Juan Sitges as district governor.
 There were rumors that Ochando gave orders to Sitges for tightening Rizal's security and to shoot the prisoner if he escaped.
-Soon enough, Ramón Blanco, 1st Marquis of Peña Plata assumed office as the new Governor-General of the Philippines in the same year.
+Soon enough, Ramón Blanco, 1st Marquess of Peña Plata assumed office as the new Governor-General of the Philippines in the same year.